bohlinger/wavy/docs/tutorials_sat_download.rst

      s6a - Sentinel-6A Michael Freilich (reference mission)
      swon - SWOT nadir altimeter

 This means that for product cmems_L3_NRT you can choose among 9 satellite missions.
 In the world of **wavy**, cmems_L3_NRT is called the *nID* (name ID) and the individual missions are *names*.
 These are arbitrary names.
 Although they could be choosen freely by each user, it makes sense to keep them descriptive.
-As for cmems data, unfortunatly, most of other openly available satellite altimeter data is not accessible via thredds or similar options but needs to be downloaded from e.g. a FTP server.
+As for cmems data, unfortunatly, most of other openly available satellite altimeter data is not accessible via thredds or similar options but needs to be downloaded from e.g. an FTP server.
 To do that you would need the credentials for CEDA, or for the AVISO cataloque as these are the main other sources that **wavy** currently exploits.
 Both CEDA and AVISO are possible to use as source in wavy but are not included in the *help* function for wavyDownload due to the large amount of choices.

 **wavy** relies on the coprenicusmarine toolbox for CMEMS products.
 In case of remote access via FTP **wavy** needs you to store the respective usernames and passwords in your local .netrc file.
 This could look like: